mgalley/DSTC7-End-to-End-Conversation-Modeling/evaluation/README.md

 ## Evaluation results

 * [Spreadsheet](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/blob/master/evaluation/dstc7-task2-scores.xlsx) with overall scores for automatic (BLEU, METEOR, and NIST) and human evaluation for each team (anonymized).
 * [Spreadsheet](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/blob/master/evaluation/dstc7-task2-individual_judgments.xlsx) containing judgments (averaged over 3 crowdworkers) of relevance and interest for each response of each system and baseline (test set of 1k responses).
+Note that this document is currently only useful to DSTC7 Task2 participants, as it maps a sentence ID (hash) to the responses' numerical scores.
+The responses themselves are not provided at the moment.

 ## Important Dates
 * 9/10/2018: Task organizers release test data